Bharat0550/Python_2020/README.md

-name Bharat singh
+a="""name Bharat singh
+section
-section E
+E
-rolll no.45
+rolll no.
+45
+hobbies gaming"""
+print(a)